pywr/pywr/docs/source/cookbook/dataframes.rst

 Tables
 ======

-Each time an external data source is referenced using the ``"url"`` keyword the data is parsed.
+Each time an external data source is referenced using the ``"url"`` keyword the data is reloaded from disk.
 If a dataset is going to be used multiple times in a model it can be defined in the ``"tables"`` section of the JSON document.
 In this way the data will only be loaded once.
 Parameters can then reference the data using the ``"table"`` keyword instead of the ``"url"`` keyword.
 Although the index column applied to the data must be defined in the ``"tables"`` section, the index used for each lookup can be different.

 An example is given below using the `demands.csv` dataset shown previously.
 Two constant parameters are defined referencing data in the table.